FTAndy/stand-up-wiki-client-nextjs/README.md

 ## Tech Stack

 Standup Wiki leverages a robust and modern tech stack to deliver a seamless and dynamic user experience.
-Here's a breakdown of the key technologies we use:
+Here's a breakdown of the key technologies:

 - **Next.js:** Powers our frontend, offering server-side rendering for faster load times and improved SEO.
 - **MongoDB:** Our database choice for flexible, scalable data storage and management.